viachm/RabbitmqHelloWorld/README.md

 ### Via Intellij Idea

-As we have Maven here, you can run it as usual java app with main method - right click on the class;
+As we have Maven here, you can run it as usual java app with main method - right click on the class.

 ### Via command line.

-There are appropriate *.jar files in downloaded.
+As there are appropriate *.jar files in downloaded, we can compile and run our app with them.

 #### Compile